MHCommunity/mhbasics/lord-to-baron/lord.md

 <li>Derr Dunes - If you need more gold.</li>
 </ul>

-Once you have all 4 key shards, craft Zugzwang’s Tower Key with 1 Spring Key Shard, 1 Summer Key Shard, 1 Fall Key Shard and 1 Winter Key Shard.
+Once you got all the Key Shards, craft them into the Key to Zugwang’s Tower.

 Continue hunting in Seasonal Garden until Tower Amplifier is fully charged (150% for Lord/Lady).